Important Coronavirus Information

 At Benedictine Living Community-St. Peter, our priority is the health and wellness of our residents and associates.
 We know that the frail and elderly are especially susceptible to the coronavirus.
 That is why we have been doing everything we can to prevent the spread of this virus onto our campus.

-Benedictine Living Community-St. Peter is providing coronavirus testing weekly to our Benedictine Care Center associates.
+Benedictine Living Community-St. Peter is providing COVID-19 testing as required by the Centers for Medicare and Medicaid Services and as needed to residents, tenants and employees with symptoms.
 Testing helps to identify those who may have the virus and may not show symptoms so we can care for them and potentially limit transmission to others.
-Please check our hotline for the latest results.
+We will update our hotline – 507-933-5277 – if our testing identifies any new positive cases.

 Infection Control Measures